CookieG/Discord-Radio-Bot-UK/README.md

 # Discord-Radio-Bot-UK
 Discord Streaming Bot with installation instructions

-## Online Hosting - please see www.glitch.com and use guide: https://anidiots.guide/other-guides/hosting-on-glitch (saving you from leaving your PC on forever!)
+## Online Hosting - please see www.glitch.com and use this guide: https://anidiots.guide/other-guides/hosting-on-glitch (saving you from leaving your PC on forever!)

 ## How to use:

-Create a Discord Bot:https://discordpy.readthedocs.io/en/rewrite/discord.html
+Create a Discord Bot: https://discordpy.readthedocs.io/en/rewrite/discord.html

 Copy away the Bot "Token" and the Bot "ClientID" for safe keeping.